 (Cont. on page 4)

 Technician Ian Cochrane inspects hand hook he made for Adam Salamandyk, who has lost the use of his right hand.
-The hook is fitted on the palm of Adam's hand, and is opened and closed by shoulder harnesses and a cable.

 Elastic bands around hook provide pick-up pressure.
-Stain-

-less steel finish was provided by Zol-Mark Industries.
+Stain-less steel finish was provided by Zol-Mark Industries.